sodbaveka/terraform_nutanix_vm_creation/README.md

 ## Purpose

-Deploy a VM on LAB's Nutanix.
+Deploy an UBUNTU VM on LAB's Nutanix.

 ## Prerequisites